Enrollment: Things to Know

 LinkedIn: All of our alumni are welcome to join the UCLA International Institute Alumni Network, our professional network on LinkedIn.
 It’s also a great way to keep in touch with your former classmates!

-If, after re-reading this document carefully, you have more questions about the International Institute Commencement Ceremony, please contact the Academic Counselor of your academic program (see below).
+If you have additional questions about the International Institute Commencement Ceremony after reviewing the above information, please contact the Academic Counselor of your academic program (see below).
+You are also encouraged to review the College of Letters & Sciences Graduation Checklist.

 Global Studies Major